AdaCore/spark2014/docs/ug/appendix.rst

    These restrictions ensure that the result of fixed-point operations always belongs to the *perfect result set* as defined in Ada RM G.2.3.

+#.
+Loop_Invariant and Loop_Variant pragmas must appear before
+   any non-scalar object declaration and any nested loop.

 Legality Rules
 --------------